steveshogren/hugo-blog/content/post/self-organizing-teams.md

 clean up their mess.
 When someone is spending time on a project that doesn't align with the goals of the business, the team should speak with them.
 When a developer successfully campaigns for a change that increases productivity, it should be celebrated.
-In all cases, we strive to have our office be a safe place to fail.
+In all cases, strive to have your office be a safe place to fail.

 Every time someone in authority demands the team do something different, it